 The Outlaw Josey Wales

-This troubled production was considered by Clint Eastwood to be one of his best films.
+This troubled production is considered by Clint Eastwood to be one of his best films.
 Audiences and critics agreed.
-Producer Eastwood was annoyed by director Philip Kaufman’s meticulous attention to detail and had him replaced by himself, leading to a Directors Guild of America fine and the installation of The Eastwood Rule, designed to discourage producers from taking over directorial reins on a film.
+Producer Eastwood was annoyed by director Philip Kaufman’s meticulous attention to detail and had him replaced by Eastwood himself, leading to a Directors Guild of America fine and the installation of The Eastwood Rule, designed to discourage producers from taking over directorial reins on a film.

 About Josh Olson

 Josh Olson was the only student in his second grade class to see The House That Dripped Blood.
 Many years later, he wrote and directed the no-budget horror film, Infested, a brutal assault on The Big Chill, with zombies.
 He went on to write the screenplay for A History Of Violence and was nominated for the WGA, BAFTA and Academy Awards for Best Screenplay.
 He kept losing to Larry McMurtry and Diana Ossana, but that’s okay.
 He has written features and TV shows with Harlan Ellison, Walter Hill, Slash, Willie Nelson, and Mick Jagger.
 His Village Voice essay “I Will Not Read Your Fucking Script” became an internet phenomenon, getting upwards of five million hits.
 The ten-part audio drama Bronzeville which he wrote, starring Laurence Fishburne, Larenz Tate, Tracee Ellis Ross, Omari Harwicke and Tika Sumpter was a popular and critical hit, and is currently being developed for TV.
 He and John Brancato (The Game) recently wrote and sold the feature spec Trigger Warning, which is being produced by Thunder Road.
 Josh is the host of Trailers From Hell's official podcast, The Movies That Made Me, available everywhere podcasts are streamed and downloaded!